MarkusSecundus/QueuePool/README.md

 Requires C++20.

-Can be built both by MSVC and GCC.
+Can be built both with MSVC and GCC.